Bäch railway station

 Bäch railway station is a railway station in the Swiss canton of Schwyz and municipality of Freienbach.
 The station is located on the Lake Zurich left-bank railway line.
+It lies within fare zone 181 of the Zürcher Verkehrsverbund (ZVV).

+Services

-It is an intermediate stop on Zurich S-Bahn service S8, between Zurich and Pfaffikon SZ.
+Bäch railway station is an intermediate stop on Zurich S-Bahn service S8, between Winterthur and Pfaffikon SZ, via Zurich.
+As of the December 2023 timetable change the following services call at Bäch: